System Element: Organizational Structure

 A typical representation of an Organization Chart is shown in the following diagram:

-A team is positioned within an overall set of teams.
+The organization chart identifies the context of an "Org Unit" or "Team".
 The positioning may be hierarchical or using other relationships.
 The structure is generally shown in an Organization Chart.
 Today, these may take on many forms:

 and probably a lot more...